-We conducted a 26-year simulation using the full-chemistry setup of CHASER with all the forcings mentioned above, followed by another 26-year simulation with the tracer-transport setup of CHASER which calculated the concentration of hypothetical O3 tracers, each tagged with a particular region in the model domain.
-The procedure to tag a tracer with each region in the second simulation was the same as used by Nagashima et al. (2010) and a brief description follows.
-In the second simulation, the transport and dry deposition of each O3 tracer were calculated same as in the first simulation, however the chemical development of tracers was calculated using the chemical production (P) and loss frequencies (L) of the extended odd oxygen family $[O_x = O_3 + O + O(^1D) + NO_2 + 2NO_3 + 3N_2O_5 + PAN_S + HNO_3]$ + other nitrates] calculated and archived in the first simulation.
-In the first simulation, 3D fields of P and L were outputted every 6 hours.
-Each O3 tracer could be lost chemically everywhere in the model domain at the frequency of L, but could be chemically produced only inside its tagged region.
-In the stratosphere, the concentration of O3 tracer tagged with the stratosphere was assimilated into the same stratospheric O3 data as used in the first simulation, but the concentration of the tracers tagged with the region in the troposphere were all set to zero.
-The calculated concentration of each tagged O3 tracer at a given location represents the contribution of O3 produced in each source region and transported to that location.
+We conducted a 26-year simulation using the full-chemistry setup of CHASER with all the forcings mentioned above, followed by another 26-year simulation with the tracer-transport setup of CHASER, which calculated the concentration of hypothetical O3 tracers, each tagged with a particular region in the model domain.
+The procedure to tag a tracer with each region in the second simulation was the same as that used by Nagashima et al. (2010) and a brief description follows.
+In the second simulation, the transport and dry deposition of each O3 tracer were calculated the same as in the first simulation; however, the chemical development of tracers was calculated using the chemical production (P) and loss frequencies (L) of the extended odd oxygen family $(O_x = O_3 + O + O(^1D) + NO_2 + 2NO_3 + 3N_2O_5 + PANs$ + HNO3 + other nitrates) calculated and archived in the chemically everywhere in the model domain at the frequency of L, but could be chemically produced only inside its tagged region.
+In the stratosphere, the concentration of O_3 tracer tagged with the stratosphere was assimilated into the same stratospheric O_3 data as used in the first simulation, but the concentration of the tracers tagged with the region in the troposphere were all set to zero.
+The calculated concentration of each tagged O_3 tracer at a given location represents the contribution of O_3 produced in each source region and transported to that location.